Spin-parities of the $P_c(4440)$ and $P_c(4457)$ in the One-Boson-Exchange Model: Introduction

 \section{Introduction}

 The observation of three pentaquark-like resonances by the LHCb collaboration~\cite{Aaij:2019vzc} --- the $P_c(4312)$, $P_c(4440)$ and $P_c(4457)$ --- provides three of the most robust candidates so far for a hadronic molecule, a type of exotic hadron conjectured four decades ago~\cite{Voloshin:1976ap,DeRujula:1976qd}.
 As a matter of fact molecular pentaquarks, i.e. bound states of a charmed antimeson and a charmed baryon, were predicted in a series of theoretical works~\cite{Wu:2010jy,Wu:2010vk,Xiao:2013yca,Karliner:2015ina,Wang:2011rga,Yang:2011wz}.
-Subsequent theoretical analyses after the experimental observation of the LHCb pentaquarks~\cite{Aaij:2019vzc}, if anything, further point out towards the hypothesis that they are molecular~\cite{Chen:2019bip,Chen:2019asm,He:2019ify,Liu:2019tjn,Shimizu:2019ptd,Guo:2019kdc,Fernandez-Ramirez:2019koa,Wu:2019rog}, indicate the importance of their decays to confirm (or falsify) their nature~\cite{Guo:2019fdo,Xiao:2019mvs,Voloshin:2019aut,Sakai:2019qph} and discuss the existence of new unobserved pentaquark states~\cite{Shen:2019evi,Xiao:2019gjd}.
-We point out that non-molecular explanations have also been considered~\cite{Eides:2019tgv,Wang:2019got}.
-It is interesting to notice that the $P_c(4440)$ and $P_c(4457)$ were previously identified as a single peak, the $P_c(4450)$~\cite{Aaij:2015tga}, where the later collection of data by the LHCb has finally uncovered the double peak structure.
-In this regard, the previous investigations about the old $P_c(4450)$ peak are still expected to be largely relevant for the new peaks, from its molecular nature~\cite{Roca:2015dva,He:2015cea,Xiao:2015fia,Chen:2015loa,Chen:2015moa,Meissner:2015mza} to its possible partner states~\cite{Liu:2018zzu}, the role of the $\bar{D} \Lambda_{c}(2595)$ threshold~\cite{Burns:2015dwa,Geng:2017hxc}, etc.
+Subsequent theoretical analyses after the experimental observation of the LHCb pentaquarks~\cite{Aaij:2019vzc}, \mpv{ have further explored the molecular hypothesis~\cite{Chen:2019bip,Chen:2019asm,He:2019ify,Liu:2019tjn,Xiao:2019aya,Shimizu:2019ptd,Guo:2019kdc,Fernandez-Ramirez:2019koa,Wu:2019rog,Valderrama:2019chc} or considered non-molecular explanations~\cite{Eides:2019tgv,Wang:2019got,Cheng:2019obk,Ferretti:2020ewe,Stancu:2020paw},} indicated the importance of their decays to confirm (or falsify) their nature~\cite{Guo:2019fdo,Xiao:2019mvs,Voloshin:2019aut,Sakai:2019qph} and discussed the existence of new unobserved pentaquark states~\cite{Shen:2019evi,Xiao:2019gjd}. {However a crucial piece of information required to determine the nature of the LHCb pentaquarks are their quantum numbers, which have not been experimentally determined yet, for which molecular and non-molecular interpretations usually yield different predictions \mpv{(with molecular interpretations overwhelmingly preferring negative parity)}. } It is interesting to notice that the $P_c(4440)$ and $P_c(4457)$ were previously identified as a single peak, the $P_c(4450)$~\cite{Aaij:2015tga}, where the later collection of data by the LHCb has finally uncovered the double peak structure.
+In this regard, the previous investigations about the old $P_c(4450)$ peak are still expected to be largely relevant for the new peaks, from its \mpv{nature (be it either molecular~\cite{Roca:2015dva,He:2015cea,Xiao:2015fia,Chen:2015loa,Chen:2015moa,Meissner:2015mza} or non-molecular~\cite{Kubarovsky:2015aaa,Diakonov:1997mm,Jaffe:2003sg,Yuan:2012wz,Maiani:2015vwa,Lebed:2015tna,Li:2015gta})} to its possible partner states~\cite{Liu:2018zzu}, the role of the $\bar{D} \Lambda_{c}(2595)$ threshold~\cite{Burns:2015dwa,Geng:2017hxc}, etc.